HannahSuarez/hannahsuarez.github.io/_posts/2020-09-06-dns-log-collection-series-security-dns.md

 ---
 layout: post
-title: "How DNS request information is used in IT security - Attacks, Mitigations"
+title: "DNS and IT security - Know your DNS Queries and Requests, Attacks, and SANS CSC"
 description: "A series on DNS"
 comments: true
 keywords: "dns, domain name system"